ansible/ansible/docs/docsite/rst/playbooks_best_practices.rst

 Top Level Playbooks Are Separated By Role
 `````````````````````````````````````````

 In site.yml, we import a playbook that defines our entire infrastructure.
-This is very short example, because it's just importing
+This is a very short example, because it's just importing
 some other playbooks::

     ---